ronnahshon/aggadah-shiurim-website/public/darosh-darash-moshe.md

 *"Kalev Ben Hetzron gave birth with his wife Azuvah, and with Yeriot.
 These were her sons: Yesher, Shovav and Ardon.
-Azuvah died, and Kalev took Efrat \[as a wife\], and she gave birth to Hur.
+Azuvah died, and Kalev took Efrat as a wife, and she gave birth to Hur.
 Hur gave birth to Uri, and Uri gave birth to Betzalel.*

 *The sons of Yehudah: Peretz, Hetzron, Karmi, Hur and Shoval.
 Ra'aya son